 Animals and crops

 B.C. farmers grow a wide variety of crops and animals.
 Some growers and producers are also focusing on high-quality, value-added products, such as wine, baked goods, soups and sauces.
-Resources are available for growers, including financial programs, diagnostic services and information on production and pest management practices.

 Animal health

 Monitoring animal health and diagnosing animal diseases are an important part of a strong agrifood industry in B.C.
-The Animal Health Centre is a diagnostic veterinary laboratory supporting the healthy production of livestock and poultry in the province.
+The Animal Health Centre is a diagnostic veterinary laboratory supporting the healthy production of livestock and poultry in the province:

 Animal welfare

-In addition to the provincial Prevention of Cruelty to Animals Act having among the toughest penalties in Canada, and providing funding to animal welfare efforts and organizations around the province, the B.C. government also supports animal welfare with contributions through Growing Forward 2 programs.
+In addition to the provincial Prevention of Cruelty to Animals Act having among the toughest penalties in Canada, and providing funding to animal welfare efforts and organizations around the province, the B.C. government supports animal welfare with contributions through Growing Forward 2 programs.

 Animal production